-Staying connected with the family allows you to not only be informed on your daughter-in-law’s condition but notice any symptoms in your own child as well.
+Staying connected with the family allows you to not only be informed about your daughter-in-law’s condition but notice any symptoms in your own child as well.
 Fathers and spouses often suffer in silence when their partner is experiencing postpartum depression.
 Many fathers are hesitant to share their own struggles for fear of guilt and shame.

 As the parents-in-law, be on the lookout for possible depression-like symptoms in your own child so you can help support them as well.
 By staying in communication regularly with your family, you can have a better idea of just how these symptoms are affecting everyone involved.

-Help With Childcare
+Help With Child care

 Many couples face marital problems during postpartum depression.
 A lot of this has to do with them not deliberately spending time alone together.
 As the parents or in-laws of the affected couple, encourage them to spend time together without their children.

-By offering to provide childcare for a day or a weekend, it relieves stress and guilt they may feel about spending time away from the house together.
+By offering to provide child care for a day or a weekend, it relieves stress and guilt they may feel about spending time away from the house together.

 Give Them Space

 Grandparents naturally love to spend as much time as possible with their new grandchildren.
-This may be especially true if you family is facing postpartum depression.
+This may be especially true if your family is facing postpartum depression.
 But it’s important to give your family space as they work through postpartum depression symptoms and find the right treatment course.

 Be a Friend

 Instead of acting as a parent, try to see your role as a friend who is there to listen.
 Let the mother know that you are available to go for walks, coffee or get out of the house with her if she needs it.
-This way you are still able to offer support without overwhelming her with advice or concern that she may be getting from her own parents.
+This way you are still able to offer support without overwhelming her with advice or concern that she already may be getting from her own parents.

-Remember that there is no way to cure or fix the depression that you daughter-in-law is experiencing.
+Remember that there is no way to cure or fix the depression that your daughter-in-law is experiencing.
 Support the steps that she and her spouse are taking to seek help.
 By remaining positive about her progress and focusing on the fact that postpartum depression eventually heals, you can play an important role in her recovery.